mozilla/agithub/README.md

    You may find this useful&nbsp;&mdash; or not.

-6. Finally, `agithub` knows nothing at all about the Github API, and it won't second-guess you.
+6. Finally, `agithub` knows nothing at all about the GitHub API, and it won't second-guess you.

    ```python